Learn more about cookies

 The Finnish Parliament is one of the most open in the world.
 Parliament strives to serve the media actively and to create good working conditions for the media.

 Foreign journalists who wish to visit Parliament must have an invitation.
-A journalist can be invited to Parliament by an interviewee (an MP or parliamentary official) or by the Parliament Information Office.
+A journalist can be invited to Parliament by an interviewee (an MP or parliamentary official) or by the Parliament Communications.

-There are two entrances: the southern entrance to the Parliament Building, B door (map), and the entrance to Little Parliament.
+There are two entrances: the southern entrance to the Parliament Building, A door (map), and the entrance to Little Parliament.

 Committees use the Parliament Building's fourth floor to share information, whereas parliamentary groups use the fifth floor for this purpose.
 The yellow parlour at the far end of the cafeteria can be used for individual interviews and information sharing.
 As it is a public space, everyone is asked to be considerate towards other users of the room.